 My duvet has fallen off and I can’t pick it up (why the hell not?!)

-These however are all excuses.
+These however, are all excuses.
 The truth is he is having trouble falling asleep and so is coming up with ever more inventive reasons to get up.
+It may look look like bad behaviour, but this is actually what how sleep problems present in 8 year olds.

 Making changes To Bedtime